 As a physical education teacher, I use fitness trampolines in my program to teach about health-related fitness and intensity level training.
 My school’s sensory room has a fitness trampoline to help meet the needs of special education students.
 I find fitness trampolines to be a fun, safe, and effective tool for schools to increase classroom activity.
+For high-quality fitness trampolines, I recommend Gopher’s UltraFit EverBound Rebounder.
+Moving Minds and Gopher are part of the Gopher Sport family of brands, which means all products are backed by an Unconditional 100% Satisfaction Guarantee.

 As a parent of a Kindergartener, I desire that my child’s classroom be one that supports and recognizes the developmental nature of young people and their need to move.
 I am very thankful my child’s teacher understands this and does an amazing job integrating movement throughout the day for her young learners.